 Bob Heerspink

 Right; and that passage talks about the righteous sufferer, and there is language in that psalm that really describes exactly what happened during Christ’s crucifixion.
 There is the mockery: All who see me mock me… they hurl insults, shaking their heads.
-There is the absolute physical exhaustion of crucifixion that is described in that psalm; but Dave, very often when we read Psalm 22 we only read the first part of the psalm.
+There is the absolute physical exhaustion of crucifixion that is described in that psalm; but Dave, very often when we read we only read the first part of the psalm.
 We focus on the suffering…

 Dave Bast